mnemnion/runerip/README.md

 An additional strength of the `runerip` approach (which is, to be clear, the Björn Hörhmann approach) is that it generalizes well.
 Creating additional DFA tables to match e.g. WTF-8 instead of UTF-8 is a simple matter.
 Zig source code is a subset of UTF-8 which disallows most C0 control bytes, and _should_, but at the moment does not, disallow C1 sequences as well.
 This too is a simple matter of adjusting the DFAs involved to reject those when encountered.

 As it stands, `runerip` is an experiment, a proof of concept.
 If anyone should care to run the demos, and report back if timings are materially different on other architectures and systems, I would be delighted to hear about it.
 As I find time, I expect I'll polish the rough edges, and add a few more functions to the collection.

+### Runes

+Some might have noticed my habit of referring to what the Unicode consortium calls a 'scalar value' as runes.
+This is habitual, and canonical, in Go language circles, but scarce elsewhere (Odin also does so).
+What's up with that?

+Consider the alternatives!
+Scalar value, while official, also smells like it.
+Originally Unicode used "character", but that is unsuitable several times over: some runes are not characters in any reasonable sense, while many perceived characters are comprised of several runes.  `wchar` carries considerable baggage, usually signalling that the broken UCS-2 encoding is assumed by such a program.
+Even something like 'glyph' doesn't fit the bill, having an established meaning in text rendering which is sure to collide with using it for the atomic unit of text itself.

+`rune` then, while a bit whimsical, is a clear and _short_ (especially, short) term for a scalar value.
+Although Go is the only large community of practice to use it at present, it is one of the first terms ever used for what it is.
+The coinage is from Plan 9, where UTF-8 was designed and first implemented, and it is mainly as an homage to that invention that I use the word.
+Generally inventing something comes with the privilege of naming it, at least, until Microsoft gets involved.